APNIC-Labs/draft-kskroll-sentinel/README.md

 2. Use Case

-   [Ed note: This is currently towards the front of the document; we might want to make it be an appendix at publication time (or even just remove it!), but until then I think it is worth having up front, as it makes the rest of the document much easier to understand ]
+   [Ed note: This is currently towards the front of the document; we will make it an appendix at publication time, but until then it is worth having up front, as it makes the rest of the document much easier to understand ]

    This section provides a non-normative example of how the sentinel mechanism could be used, and what each participant does.
 It is